ocaml/ocaml.org/data/planet/hannes/the-bitcoin-piata---no-candy-for-you.md

 <h2>History</h2>
 <p>On February 10th 2015 David Kaloper-Mer&scaron;injak and Hannes Mehnert
-<a href="https://mirage.io/announcing-bitcoin-pinata">launched</a> (read also <a href="http://amirchaudhry.com/bitcoin-pinata">Amir's
+<a href="https://mirage.io/announcing-bitcoin-pinata - [404 Not Found]">launched</a> (read also <a href="http://amirchaudhry.com/bitcoin-pinata">Amir's
 description</a>) our <a href="https://en.wikipedia.org/wiki/Bug_bounty_program">bug bounty
 program</a> in the form of our
-<a href="http://ownme.ipredator.se">Bitcoin Pi&ntilde;ata</a> MirageOS unikernel.
+<a href="http://ownme.ipredator.se - [1 Client error: Couldn't resolve host name]">Bitcoin Pi&ntilde;ata</a> MirageOS unikernel.
 Thanks again to
 <a href="https://ipredator.se">IPredator</a> for both hosting our services and lending us
 the 10 Bitcoins!
 We <a href="https://mirage.io/blog/bitcoin-pinata-results">analysed</a> a bit more in depth after running it for five months.
 Mindy recently wrote about
-<a href="https://somerandomidiot.com/blog/2018/04/17/whacking-the-bitcoin-pinata/">whacking the Bitcoin
+<a href="https://somerandomidiot.com/blog/2018/04/17/whacking-the-bitcoin-pinata/ - [1 Client error: Timeout was reached]">whacking the Bitcoin
 Pi&ntilde;ata</a>.</p>
 <p>On March 18th 2018, after more than three years, IPredator, the lender of the Bitcoins, repurposed the 10 Bitcoins for other projects.
 Initially, we thought that the Pi&ntilde;ata would maybe run for a month or two, but IPredator, David, and I decided to keep it running.
 The update of the Pi&ntilde;ata's bounty is a good opportunity to reflect on the project.</p>
 <p>The 10 Bitcoin in the Pi&ntilde;ata were fluctuating in price over time, at peak worth 165000&euro;.</p>